 The propagation of the LLJ behind the cold front during the February 1 cyclone is evident through the timing of maximum drift speeds.
 The left group remains moving at elevated velocity and stays to the left of the storm in the cold sector.
 It is the first group to be accelerated by the cold sector LLJ.
 These buoys accelerate to an average speed of 37 cm/s, reaching maximum speeds between 01 and 02 UTC on 1 February.
 The DN buoys and the right group reach their maximum speeds at approximately the same time (Figure 7c, f) yet due to the difference in distances in the radial direction the direction of motion is different.
-The buoys in the DN come nearly to a full stop before reversing direction and being accelerated by the LLJ, and there is a larger spread in velocity between the DN buoys during this time.
+The buoys in the DN come nearly to a full stop before reversing direction and being accelerated by the cold-sector LLJ, and there is a larger spread in velocity between the DN buoys during this time.
 Maximum speeds of 42-49 cm/s are reached between 5 and 8 UTC on 1 February, corresponding to the time of the post-cold frontal LLJ.
-The passage of the low-level jet, as indicated by the rise and fall of sea ice velocity, occurs within approximately 12 hours.
-For a storm propagating at close to 25 km/hour, this suggests that the feature is on the order of 10 km wide.
-Thus, the strongest impact of the storm on the ice velocity is occurring at time and space scales shorter and smaller than typical remote sensing ice motion observations and model resolutions.
+The passage of the LLJ, as indicated by the rise and fall of sea ice velocity, occurs within approximately 12 hours.
+For a storm propagating at close to 25 km/hour and using half the trough-to-trough time, this suggests that the atmospheric feature and its ice response is on the order of 150 km wide.
+Thus, the strongest impact of the storm on the ice velocity is occurring at time scales only adequately captured by satellites with return frequencies of 4X daily or more, and by models with about 25 km resolution or less.

 The 48-hour drift trajectories of the DN and Extended DN show the imprint of spatially-varying winds across the storm system (Figure 8).
 The furthest buoys from the storm track show the gentlest arcs, with clockwise propagation to the right of the storm and counterclockwise propagation to the left, while the trajectories of buoys in the DN display cusps indicating a rapid change in direction.
 We calculate the timing of the cusp by finding the time of the absolute drift speed minimum for the 24H period centered at 1 February 00:00 UTC.
-As shown in Figure 8b, there is a west-east gradient in cusp timing spanning a 3-hour period.
-The timing of propagation is consistent with ~25 km/h propagation of the cyclone, yet we can see in the spatial variability of the cusp timing that the ice motion is not purely a response to the wind—the activation of fractures and the jostling and redistribution of ice floes results in additional variability in the timing and character of ice motion.
+As shown in Figure 8b, there is a NW-SE gradient in cusp timing spanning a 3-hour period, with the cusp occurring earliest to the NW and latest to the SE.
+The timing of propagation is consistent with ~25 km/h propagation of the cyclone, yet we can see in the spatial variability of the cusp timing that the ice motion is not purely a response to the NW-SE movement of the cold front and the wind transition (see Fig. 4)—the activation of fractures and the jostling and redistribution of ice floes results in additional variability in the timing and character of ice motion.
 Of particular note is the fact that site L3 (blue box in the upper part of Figure 8b) changes direction at the same time as the buoys to the north and west, and moves two hours before site L1 (white box in the lower middle of Figure 8b).
-The cold front reached L3 first, however the motion of the ice surrounding and containing L3 precedes the arrival of the front.
+Note that the timing for Fig. 8b is centered on 00 UTC Feb1, which means that the moving ice transition (cusps) occur approximately 2 hours before the cold front produces wind direction transitions at each buoy (see Fig. 4).
+Hence, the ice motion transition precedes the wind transitions throughout the DN.
+One possible explanation is that internal ice pressure waves move ahead of the atmospheric momentum forcing.

 4.2 Sea ice deformation